RafaRemote/oc_python_p02_market_analysis/readme.md

 ```

 #### Usage cases
-- [x] scrape informations for one book
+- [x] scrape informations for one book,
-- [x] scrape book image of each product page visited
+- [x] scrape book image of each product page visited.

 will extract the following datas: